Chinese internet publishing options

 International search engines

-Bing has 35.96% of searches in China.
+Bing has 35.96% of the search market in China.

 Google is blocked in China.